Rennsport is set to challenge the sim racing titans of Assetto Corsa, iRacing, and rFactor 2 this year. But which cars have been confirmed

 As for the release date, Rennsport is targeting a December 2023 release window.
 However, you can try out the new sim racer for yourself before then.

-Competition Company is inviting players to sign up for a closed beta starting in January 2023.
-If you aren’t lucky enough to get an invite, an open beta will follow in the spring allowing all players to access Rennsport.
+Competition Company is inviting players to sign up for a closed beta starting in June.
+If you aren’t lucky enough to get an invite, an open beta will follow later this year allowing all players to access Rennsport.

 With Unreal Engine 5 graphics, a new esports platform, and modding support, there's exciting potential for Rennsport to shake up sim racing.

 For more articles like this, take a look at our Rennsport page.